-Previous research showed that physiotherapy after THA enhanced postoperative recovery by promoting faster rehabilitation and improving functional outcomes [11, 21, 22].
-It is argued that even though intensity and frequency of the ideal rehabilitation protocol are unknown, early multidisciplinary rehabilitation improves outcomes [11].
+Previous research showed that physiotherapy after THA enhances postoperative recovery [11, 21, 22] by promoting faster rehabilitation and improving functional outcomes.
+It is argued that even though intensity and frequency of ideal rehabilitation protocol are unknown, early multidisciplinary rehabilitation improves outcomes [11].
 However, our results did not show that physiotherapy is a protective factor.
 The reason could be that physiotherapy is mandatory in our medical center for all patients after THA.
 Also, the number of patients included in our study could be insufficient to show the significance of physiotherapy.

 The number of patients who suffered from HD is 14 in the first 90 days of surgery, and 20 patients after 90 days.
-Similar results were obtained in the study of Kunutsor et al. [3] where half of all HDs occurred in the first three months postoperatively.
+Similar results were obtained in the study of Kunutsor et al. [3] where half of all HDs occurred in the first 3 months postoperatively.

 LOS is an important component of the recovery and indicator of the overall cost after THA.
-Since the implementation of fast track surgery, there is a tendency to reduce the LOS in hospital to reduce costs, reduce the number and seriousness of complications, and increase the number of available hospital beds [13].
-Every hospitalization longer than four days or 10 days is considered prolonged hospitalization [9, 22].
+Since the implementation of fast track surgery, there is a tendency to reduce the LOS in hospital to reduce costs, reduce number and seriousness of complications and increase number of free hospital beds [13].
+Every hospitalization longer than 4 days [9] or 10 days [22] is considered a prolonged hospitalization.
 Shorter LOS is associated with better motivation and satisfaction of patients during recovery [9].

-Some factors associated with longer LOS (age, sex, comorbidity, economic status, PUWA) are better documented than others (surgeon volume, infections, general anesthesia).
+Some factors associated longer LOS are better documented (age, gender, comorbidity, economic status, PUWA) than other (volume of surgeon, infections, general anesthesia).
 High-quality studies should provide more evidence for the relationship between LOS and mentioned factors [21, 22].

-Jørgensen et al. [7] showed that longer LOS could increase the risk of complications but not the risk of HD.
-On the other hand, shorter LOS does not mean more HDs [9], which is contradictory with findings of Mauerhan et al. [23].
-In our study, LOS was 6-14 days, which is in line with other studies where a conventional surgical track regimen was used.
+Jørgensen et al. showed that longer LOS could increase the risk of complications but not the risk of HD [7].
+On the other hand, shorter LOS doesn't mean more HDs [9] which is contradictory with findings of Maurehan et al. [23].
+In our study, LOS was between 6 and 14 days, which is following other studies where a conventional surgical track regimen was used.
 Different treatment concept assumes a postoperative early mobilization program.
 Larger value of BMI is associated with longer LOS and increasing costs [24].